-How to Create Models Larger than Your 3D Printer’s Build Volume
+How to 3D Print Models Larger than Your 3D Printer’s Build Volume

-When determining what’s possible with a 3D printer, think beyond the build volume.
-Just as assemblies, such as your smartphone or even a road bridge, consist of many individual building blocks, splitting a model into smaller parts that can be combined after printing is a great solution to creating objects larger than what fits on a build platform.
+Don’t own a large format 3D printer yet?
+When determining what’s possible with a compact desktop 3D printer, think beyond the build volume.
+Just as assemblies such as your smartphone or even a road bridge consist of many individual building blocks, splitting a model into smaller parts that can be combined after printing is a great solution for 3D printing large objects that don’t fit on a build platform.

 Splitting a part can also be the best way to get a high-quality result, even if the whole part could fit into a single build.
 This is the case when multiple or opposing surfaces need to be free of support marks, a design has complex overhangs, or a model contains cavities that would trap the liquid resin inside.

 3D printing multiple pieces also opens up new opportunities, such as creating multi-material assemblies or combining rigid and flexible 3D printed parts to simulate overmolding.